 #3 Move More and Move Faster

-I'm talking about combining low intensity exercise with high intensity exercise.
+I’m talking about combining low-intensity exercise with high-intensity exercise.

-Every day you should be walking at least 30 minutes.
-You should NOT be sitting all day (even if you have a desk job) and you should try to be as active as possible - parking far away, taking the stairs, etc.
+Every day you should be walking for at least 30 minutes.
+You should NOT be sitting all day (even if you have a desk job) and you should try to be as active as possible – parking far away, taking the stairs, etc.

-In addition to walking and moving for 30 minutes on a daily basis you should ALSO be practicing high intensity interval training (HIIT) one to three times per week.
+In addition to walking and moving for 30 minutes on a daily basis, you should ALSO be practicing high-intensity interval training (HIIT) one to three times per week.

 More mitochondria = more energy production = higher metabolism.